mslinklater/VulkanNotes/Vulkan-Samples/hello-triangle.md

 ### debug_callback ###

+* Logs message and possibly quits

 ### validate_extesions ###

+* Returns if list of desired extensions are present in properties list

 ### validate_layers ###

+* Return if list of desired layers are present in properties list

 ### find_shader_stage ###

+* Returns VkShaderStageFlagBits associated with filename extension

 ### init_instance ###

+* initialise vulkan instance

 ### init_device ###

+* enumerate devices
+* find physical device which has a graphics queue which supports presentation
+* create the device with one graphcs queue
+* get the queue

 ### teardown_per_frame ###

+This is done for each frame in the swap chain

+* destroy submit fence
+* free command buffers
+* destroy command pool
+* destroy acquire semaphore
+* destroy release semaphore

 ### load_shader_module ###

+* create instance of vkb glsl compiler
+* load file
+* compile shader, using correct shader stage
+* create a shader module with the resulting spirv

 ### acquire_next_image ###